USEPA/CMAQ/DOCS/User_Manual/CMAQ_OGD_ch09_grid_defn.md

 -   Computational limits arise from the Courant number limitation of vertical advection and diffusion processes.
 When using K-theory, a very shallow layer definition increases CPU time tremendously under the convective conditions.

 ### References for grid and vertical coordinate system topics

+** >> Comment <<** Otte and Pleim is 2010, not 2009.
+It seems like we should add the references within the chapter rather than hyperlinks in a sub-subsection.

 - [On The Definition of Horizontal and Vertical Grids and Coordinates for Models-3](https://www.cmascenter.org/ioapi/documentation/all_versions/html/GRIDS.html)
 -   [Chapter 12 (MCIP) of the 1999 Models-3/CMAQ Science document](http://www.cmascenter.org/cmaq/science_documentation/pdf/ch12.pdf)